smubia/dap-2017/Sem 1 - Data Analytics/02 - Python Basics/python-syntax.md

 # Python Basics
-For this week, we would be primarily using resources from 3 places, <span style="color:red">TheNewBoston, ProgrammingKnowledge and Automating the Boring Stuff with Python</span>.
+For this week, we would be primarily using resources from 3 places, TheNewBoston, ProgrammingKnowledge and [Automating the Boring Stuff with Python](https://drive.google.com/open?id=0B4co3D7kCi9oQ1NyR0I1LTFGVVE).
 I would suggest that **the best resource for you to use, is actually ProgrammingKnowledge if you are relatively new to programming. **

 ## Basic Arithemtic Functions in Python

 **ProgrammingKnowledge**<br/>
 :tv: https://www.youtube.com/watch?v=Lbs7vmx3YwU&index=2&list=PLS1QulWo1RIaJECMeUT4LFwJ-ghgoSH6n